Mindset Determines Expectations

 A quick thought experiment to scan your current expectation mindset and then I will tell you how I caught myself out…

-Work, home, physical fitness, relationships, financial situation.
 For each of these, what is your immediate gut instinct?
-Will things be:

 a) Probably basically the same,

-b) Wait and see, different maybe, depends on what happens, or
+b) Wait and see, different maybe, depending on what happens, or

 c) Different, you have a specific vision and you are taking consistent action towards it